DiegelD/CarND-Capstone/README.md

 </figure>
  <p></p>

- To enhance the project further a traffic ligh classifyer can be trained an integreaed, simlar to my project traffic sign classifyer.
+To enhance the project further a traffic ligh classifyer can be trained and integreaed, simlar to my project traffic sign classifyer.
 Also an object detection could be integreated.
 The nessecary infastructure is already there.
 But that wasnt on the scope of this project.

 ## Planning
+In the planning a node is intruduced, **waypoint updater**.
+This node sets the target velocity for each wapoint based on the traffic light situation.
+Since there are no objects around the track.
+So if a traffic ligh is comming up in horizen the waypoint that leading to that traffic light getting deaccelerated.

+This package contains the waypoint updater node: waypoint_updater.py.
+The purpose of this node is to update the target velocity property of each waypoint based on traffic light and obstacle detection data.
+This node will subscribe to the /base_waypoints, /current_pose, /obstacle_waypoint, and /traffic_waypoint topics, and publish a list of waypoints ahead of the car with target velocities to the /final_waypoints topic.

 <figure>
  <img src="./imgs/planning_node.png" width="360" alt="Waypoint Updater" />